 Deadline: May 1st

-Founded in 1904, Bethesda Lutheran Communities is a Christian nonprofit serving over 2,000 disabled people across 14 U.S. states and awarding $20,000 in scholarships.
+Founded in 1904, Bethesda Lutheran Communities is a Christian nonprofit.
+It serves over 2,000 disabled people across 14 U.S. states and awards $20,000 in scholarships.
 Four members of the Lutheran faith who are pursuing bachelor’s degrees full-time are selected yearly.
-Eligibility criteria requires attending accredited U.S. colleges, having at least one year remaining, excel academically with a 3.0 GPA or better, and intend to share Jesus’ love with individuals with intellectual and developmental disabilities.
+Eligibility criteria requires:

 Contact